herowinb/live-dl/README.md

 Search my Docker Image `herowinb/live-dl` in Registry tab with keyword `live-dl`.
 Wait to complete download new image.
 Stop your Container `live-dl` running, update/edit new `config.yml`, `keyword.txt` or new config file … (if need).
 On your Container `live-dl` select Action and Clear then Start your Container again, it will update to new Image `live-dl`.

+# How run on TrueNAS SCALE

+You need use TrueNAS SCALE version 24.10 or above for native Docker support.
+On TrueNAS web GUI, use Custom App in `Apps -> Discover Apps`

+* Input Repository `herowinb/live-dl`, tag `latest`
+* Pull Policy `Always pull an image even if it is present on the host` to auto update docker image when you edit and save this Custom App.
+* (Optional) Set Hostname, timezone, Environment Variables `EDITOR_PASS`
+* Set Restart Policy `Always - Restarts the container`
+* Set Ports `Host post` and `Container port 8080`, Protocol `TCP`
+* Storage Configuration, click Add 3 times:
+  * Type `Host Path` mount path `/youtube-dl` `/tmp` `/usr/src/app/config` with your shared folders on your TrueNAS.

+To update new image docker (new live-dl) on TrueNAS SCALE, just click edit Live-dl app and click save to make it pull new image docker.

 ## How monitor member only stream

 This feature help who joined membership but cannot watch live (time zone problem, busy with work or life) but don't want to miss out un-archive member only streams.
 Please remember that SHARING with non-members is **PROHIBITED**.